Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

 The economic reality of Charleston is a developing economy where lower costs attract first-time business owners and remote workers.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 These factors combine to shape what you'll actually pay for cost of living — and the median income of $42K gives context to what households can budget.

 What Matters Most